How Much Should My Cat Weigh? Healthy Ranges by Breed

 How to Maintain a Healthy Weight

-Use the Cat Calorie Calculator to determine exact daily calorie needs.
+Use the Cat Calorie Calculator to determine exact calorie needs.

 Conclusion

-Every cat has a unique ideal weight based on breed, body structure, and lifestyle.
-Keeping your cat within a healthy range reduces disease risk and increases lifespan.
+Every cat has a unique ideal weight based on breed, structure, and activity.
+Keeping your cat within a healthy range protects against disease and increases lifespan.

-For a personalized recommendation, use the Cat Weight Calculator.
+For a personalized healthy range, use the Cat Weight Calculator.

 FAQ